Union Square, San Francisco: Shopping

 Over the years, Union Square became a popular shopping destination.
-Several department stores sit within the three-block radius of Union Square, including Neiman Marcus, Macy's, Saks Fifth Avenue, and Barneys New York.
-Bloomingdale's and Nordstrom anchor the nearby Westfield San Francisco Centre, a shopping mall built in 1988 on nearby Market Street.
+Several department stores sit within the three-block radius of Union Square, including Neiman Marcus, Macy's, and Saks Fifth Avenue.
+Barneys New York formerly operated a Union Square store which closed in 2019.
+Bloomingdale's anchors the nearby San Francisco Centre, a shopping mall built in 1988 on nearby Market Street.
+Nordstrom was formerly an anchor at San Francisco Centre and also operated a Nordstrom Rack store a block away, but closed both stores in 2023.

-A mix of upscale boutiques and popular retailers occupy many of the buildings surrounding Union Square.
+A mix of upscale boutiques and popular retailers occupy many buildings surrounding Union Square.
 Among the luxury retailers that front Union Square are Louis Vuitton, Gucci, Bulgari, Loro Piana, Moncler, and jeweler Tiffany & Co.; while flagship Victoria's Secret, Williams Sonoma, Nike, and Apple stores also occupy buildings surrounding Union Square.
 Other notable brands in the surrounding area include Chanel, Prada, Burberry, Salvatore Ferragamo, Shapur Mozaffarian, Goyard, Dior and Cartier.

-Gap Inc., which is headquartered less than a mile away on the Embarcadero, operates multiple flagship and full-line stores for The Gap, Banana Republic, and Old Navy in and around Union Square.
+Gap Inc., which is headquartered less than a mile away on the Embarcadero, used to operate multiple flagship and full-line stores for The Gap, Banana Republic, and Old Navy in and around Union Square.
+However, all those stores closed in the early 2020s, and eventually, only a small upscale flagship store for Banana Republic reopened in October 2023.

+On February 27, 2024, it was reported that Macy's would be closing their West Coast flagship store at Union Square as part of a plan to close 150 stores nationwide by the end of 2026.
+Macy's stated that the store would remain open until the property was sold to a new owner.
+More than 400 employees were expected to be impacted during the closure.

+Video game company Nintendo opened its second US retail store in Union Square in 2025.

 Transportation

 Two cable car lines (Powell-Hyde and Powell-Mason) serve Union Square on Powell Street.

 In addition, Union Square is served by many trolleybus and bus lines and the F Market heritage streetcar.
 The Muni Metro and BART subway systems both serve the area at nearby Powell Street Station on Market Street.
 In 2012, Muni began building an extension of its Muni Metro system to connect Union Square and Chinatown with Caltrain and other neighborhoods in San Francisco.
-After several delays, the extension, known as the Central Subway, opened in January 2023.
+After several delays, the extension, known as the Central Subway, opened in January 2023; a new station serving Union Square named Union Square/Market Street station now serves the square directly, which itself is linked to Powell Street station via an underground walkway.